INSIDER TIPS

 BENEDICT

 Ever feel like having breakfast for dinner?
 Us, too.
-At Benedict the door is always open for breakfast, and by always, we mean always.
-The restaurant serves pancakes, omelettes, french toast and everything else you can dream of 24/7.
+At Benedict the door is always open for breakfast.
+The restaurant serves pancakes, omelettes, french toast and everything else you can dream of.
 And even better, it’s attached to Max Brown.

 LIQUIDROM